 Honestly, there isn’t a whole lot to dislike about this vehicle.
 All of the Fusion Hybrid rideshare drivers I’ve talked to about this car are pretty happy with their choice.
 Others have mentioned they prefer the Ford Fusion Energi which is the plug-in hybrid version of this car but that comes at an increased cost and typically benefits people who drive short distances consistently.

-There were a couple times where it was a tight squeeze to fit luggage into the trunk of my Ford Fusion Hybrid since the hybrid batteries take up some of the trunk space but it was never a real problem.
+There were a couple of times when it was a tight squeeze to fit luggage into the trunk of my Ford Fusion Hybrid since the hybrid batteries take up some of the trunk space but it was never a real problem.
 Most of my airport trips are with 1 or 2 passengers and on the rare occasion where you get 3 or 4 plus luggage, most passengers are ok to sit with the luggage if it doesn’t all fit into the trunk.

 Overall Impression of the Ford Fusion Hybrid

 This was my first experience with a Ford and while the average 42 MPG was great, I really enjoyed the look and feel of the car.
 There are lots of tiny cars out there with comparable MPG but they don’t look like a car I want to drive.
-And since rideshare drivers are in their vehicle for hours at a time, it’s important to consider multiple factors when making a new purchase.
+And since rideshare drivers are in their vehicles for hours at a time, it’s important to consider multiple factors when making a new purchase.

 One of the coolest parts for me when testing this car though was seeing the various reactions I got from passengers.
 Some passengers had trouble finding me because the car that showed up wasn’t what they were expecting – they were pleasantly surprised.
-And others got into the car and asked me if this was a luxury car – one guy even asked me if this was a Tesla?
+And others got into the car and asked me if this was a luxury car – one guy even asked me if this was a Tesla.
 To be fair, he was a little tipsy though 🙂

 The Ford Fusion Hybrid isn’t the first car you think of when it comes to rideshare driving, but it easily could be in the future.
 As a driver, you’re in your car A LOT, so MPG is important as well as having a vehicle that you actually want to drive.
-This car can definitely help you stand out from the competition, earn higher ratings and provide higher levels of service.
+This car can definitely help you stand out from the competition, earn higher ratings, and provide higher levels of service.